-This report is intended solely for the information and use of the Board of Commissioners, management, federal awarding agencies and pass-through entities, and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of the Board of Commissioners, management, federal awarding agencies and pass-through entities.
+We intended it for no one other than these specified parties.

-1. L. Uhriq and Associates, Inc.
+1. L. Uhrig and Associates, Inc.